 Reviewed by salim from INDIAN on 19th Feb 2012

 Reviewed by nitesh from india on 18th Feb 2012

 navigating through the phone.
 The screen is the best screen, in my opinion,

 of all of the touch phones out there.
-I haven't seen
+I haven't seen better yet.

-is an image of flowers with a pinky-orange background, I don't use the music on the
+image of flowers with a pinky-orange background, I don't use the music on the

 Reviewed by Noland from USA on 16th Feb 2012

 a building.
 I had a HTC G1 and the phone would work in numerous places inside

 Reviewed by Gary from UK on 15th Feb 2012